-His and hers: Male hormones control differences in mammary gland nerve growthDecember 6th, 2012 in Medical research
+His and hers: Male hormones control differences in mammary gland nerve growthDecember 6, 2012 in Medicine & Health / Medical research

 Johns Hopkins scientists have found a surprising mechanism that gives male sex hormones like testosterone control over the gender-specific absence or presence of mammary gland nerves that sense the amount of milk available in breast milk ducts.